 September 28, 2014: Siena

-Travel by coach to Siena, stopping at Santa Maria degli Angeli on the way out for Mass and to visit the Porziuncola, one of the churches Saint Francis restored.
+Travel by coach to Siena, stopping at Santa Maria degli Angeli on the way out to visit the Porziuncola, one of the churches Saint Francis restored.

 Tonight we’ll have an amazing dinner under the main square.

 This morning we’ll have Mass at San Domenico, the parish church of Saint Catherine.